 Trilliant cut diamonds

 Effectively a triangular brilliant, the trilliant cut diamond is surprisingly rare for a cut with such striking sparkle.
-As classic jewellery design leans towards symmetry, this cut is more often found as accent stones either side of a centre diamond than as the main feature.
+As classic jewellery design leans towards symmetry, this cut is more often found as accent stones on either side of a centre diamond than as the main feature.

 With the desire for a diamond engagement ring unlike everyone else’s, cushion cuts and oval cuts have gained enough popularity to no longer be considered obscure diamond styles.
 Perhaps the trilliant cut will soon follow suit.